PapaTutuWawa/custom-xeps/xep-xxxx-communities.md

 ## Basics

 A community in XMPP is identified by a JID that "owns" the community.
-This may be a end-user JID or a server JID.
+This may be a bare JID or a server's JID.
 This JID must provide a [PubSub](https://xmpp.org/extensions/xep-0060.html) service on which the community's metadata is stored.
 This XEP proposes a couple of basic nodes, but other XEPs may extend this set and provide custom extensions.